 Exhibit G: How to get the shit to the tank

-On our first visit, with the old plumbing still in place, you had to prod your pood with a stick to get it in the direction of that old shit tank.
+On our first visit, with the old plumbing still in place, you had to prod your poop with a stick to get it in the direction of that old shit tank.
 For your pleasure, I did not include a picture.
-Words suffice: the plumbing was shit, but I find it likely that the previous owners had simply gotten used to it. ⚖️: disinterest, not deceit.
+Words suffice: the plumbing was shit.
+There were two 90° bends in the pipe, with a meter in between.
+I find it likely that the previous owners had simply gotten used to it. ⚖️: disinterest, not deceit.
+Portuguese toilet pipes are supposedly famous for clinging to their waste.

-I'm calling deceit because it's the job of the real-estate agent (especially one specialized in brokering the sale of such object to foreigners) to know these things.
-If the real-estate agent honestly didn't know this, their incompetence is so wooful that I'm refusing to acknowledge it.
+I’m calling deceit because it’s the job of the real-estate agent to know (and honestly relay) these things to the buying party.
+If the real-estate agent honestly didn’t know this, their incompetence is so wooful that I’m refusing to acknowledge it.

 Not all surprises were unpleasant: my mother turned out to own more than her main house and the 200 m² lagar ruin; further down the river, there were more ruins belonging to their property, among which, another water mill.
 These complementary ruins are situated so beatifully that … the dream space in the Ponte de Pedra valley is much enlarged.
 I myself could imagine living there part of the year.
 Yes, moving the building materials there with by donkey (because the roads there aren’t); restoring the overpass channel that led the water into the mill; freeing the old fruit trees (like we did for the olive yard near my mother’s house); stacking stones and staring at the beautiful water stream.